Port Talbot Railway and Docks Company: Whitworth and Blaenavon

 Even as the PTR&D main line was under construction, controversy had arisen over access to pits further north, in the vicinity of Tonmawr.
 The South Wales Mineral Railway had been built, passing the area since 1863, but connected collieries complained that the inconvenience of the rope worked Ynysmaerdy incline on that line limited their trade.
 In 1885 the Rhondda and Swansea Bay Railway opened its main line up the Cwmavon valley, but passed some distance to the south of the pits.
 Nonetheless the R&SBR became involved in discussions about connections to the pits, but in the end declined to assist.

 After considerable negotiation, the PTR&D agreed to build a line up Cwmavon from Tonygroes, paralleling much of the R&SBR line, but then turning north to run parallel to the South Wales Mineral Railway.
 At what became Blaenavon Junction the new line forked, continuing on one arm to Blaenavon (Glamorgan) where there were pits.
 The other arm continued a short distance to Tonmawr, making a junction there with the SWMR.
 By this time the Tonmawr Colliery branch of the SWMR (from the site of the junction running back to Tonmawr Colliery) had closed.
 A short distance further on along the SWMR line a new PTR&D branch to Whitworth Colliery was made, taking over the existing private railway of the Whitworth Colliery estate as part of the scheme.

-All of this, after much argumentation in Parliament, received the Royal Assent on 7 August 1896 and probably opened in June 1898, and the line opened on 14 November 1898.
+All of this, after much argumentation in Parliament, received royal assent on 7 August 1896 as the Port Talbot Railway and Docks (South Wales Mineral Railway Junction) Act 1896 (59 & 60 Vict. c. ccxii) and probably opened in June 1898, and the line opened on 14 November 1898.